 So you’ve decided to pick up a MicroSDXC card with your Switch, but you’re unsure which size to purchase?
 It’s hard to predict, but here are some general guidelines:

-For those who download eShop games regularly and the occasional AAA game digitally, it’s probably best to jump up to a 128GB card.
+- For those who download eShop games regularly and the occasional AAA game digitally, it’s probably best to jump up to at least a 128GB card, if not more.

 If you expect to download a good portion of AAA games, you may want to consider at least 200GB.
-For instance, Dragon Quest Heroes 1 and 2 will eat up 32GB on its own.
+For instance, Dragon Quest Heroes 1 and 2 will eat up 32GB of memory each, individually.

-As of now, the largest MicroSDXC cards available at retail are 1TB, but keep in mind the Switch supports up to 2TB MicroSDXC cards.
-The prices will continue to drop as they are available for longer.
+Currently, the largest MicroSDXC cards available at retail are 1TB, but keep in mind the Switch supports up to 2TB MicroSDXC cards.
+Purchasing MicroSD cards with that much storage will cost you a pretty penny, but the prices will continue to drop as time goes on.

 Now, just because a card is graded class 10, it doesn’t mean it’s only capable of reading and writing data at 10MB/s.
 Each MicroSD card also has a rated speed, which notes the maximum transfer rate, which is usually significantly higher than 10MB/s.
 Since we cannot predict how MicroSD cards will perform in the Switch — and they may vary game to game — your concern should mainly be the class 10 speed.